 Where you can find it:

-Cobalt City Christmas, out-of-print anthology, by Timid Pirate, December 2009.
+Cobalt City Christmas, on Amazon, by Timid Pirate, December 2009.

 When Nathan Crowder told me about the Christmas themed anthology he planned to do, I was excited.
 I had never written a superhero story before this one, and my writerly whiskers began twitching with anticipating.